John MacMurray: Early career

+John Stewart Wright MacMurray was born on 30 December 1958 to Wallace MacMurray and Norma MacMurray in Saint John, New Brunswick.
 MacMurray began playing the trumpet at the age of 15.
-He continued his training in Canadian and American universities, being tutored by teachers such as William Vacchiano and Armando Ghitalla.
+Bruce Holder recruited him to play in the Third Field Artillery Band, after watching him play at a school performance.
+At that time, he was the youngest member of the band.
+He received his Undergraduate Degree from McGill University, Montreal, and his Masters Degree in Performance from the University of Michigan.
+He was tutored by teachers such as William Vacchiano and Armando Ghitalla.
 In 1981, he continued his musical education at Goldsmiths College in London.
+He also played for the London Symphony and the London Philharmonic.

 The Hallé Orchestra

 For 3 years, MacMurray performed as co-principal in the Hallé Orchestra along with John Dickinson and, in 1986, he first performed as principal trumpet.
 He held this position until his death in 2006.
 Despite the early end to MacMurray's career, only two people have held the principal position longer, going back before Harry Mortimer to Alex Harris in 1919.

 In addition to tutoring privately, MacMurray held teaching posts at Chetham's School of Music and the Royal Northern College of Music.
 While performing with the Hallé Orchestra, MacMurray was diagnosed twice with cancer.
 Due to his illness, he took seven months leave-of-absence from the orchestra, but began performing again with the Hallé on the BBC.